Gabrielb102/Pollitically-Correct/README.md

 - Adding flashes for incorrect username/password and not being signed in when trying to favorite.
 - Fixing some React rerendering timing

+There were issues with testing that were only overcome while finishing the project.

+While writing tests for the back-end, I ran into an issue where right on the "describe" function, a TypeError would be thrown reading: "Cannot read properties of undefined (reading 'QueryInterface')".
+After checking various forums, the most helpful of which is on github.com (https://github.com/sequelize/sequelize-typescript/issues/805), it was apparent that sequelize was the issue, and downgrading to version 5.21.10 was the solution.
+When attempting the solution however, there was no change, and no other solutions or workarounds made any difference.

+The issue was overcome by deleting a line that was written automatically by VS Code which defined describe as the model which was being called by the routes in the tests.

 ### TECHNOLOGIES and JUSTIFICATION